Citation, DOI, disclosures and article data

 Female patients with Cushing syndrome may also have signs of androgen excess (e.g. hirsutism, acne, changes in libido, virilisation) and menstrual changes 6.
 Features of androgen excess are not present in men as the adrenal glands are not a major source of androgens in men 6.

 Furthermore, certain patient groups may demonstrate additional or atypical clinical features depending on the etiology of Cushing syndrome 6:

-hyperpigmentation, because melanocyte-stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH) share the same precursor molecule, pro-opiomelanocortin (POMC)

-- clinical features as a resultant of an intracranial mass (see: pituitary adenoma) ectopic ACTH secretion (e.g. secondary to small cell lung cancer):
+hyperpigmentation, because melanocyte-stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH) share the same precursor molecule, pro-opiomelanocortin (POMC) clinical features as a result of an intracranial mass (see: pituitary adenoma) ectopic ACTH secretion (e.g. secondary to small cell lung cancer):